mathisbot/opengl-fps/README.md

 on *libsdl.org*

-To interact with the rest of the computer, i.e. the screen, a window, user inputs, audio peripherals and so on, you need to use the APIs offered by the OS.
+To interact with the rest of the computer, you need to use the API provided by the OS developers.
 As these are highly OS-dependent, the same code must be replicated for each targeted OS.

-I want to make a game that's as cross-platform as possible.
-To avoid the pain of using Win32, or to avoid rewriting code 3 times for Linux and macOS, I chose to use an external library.
+In order to make the game as cross-platform as possible, to avoid the pain of using Win32, or to avoid rewriting code 3 times for Linux and macOS, I chose to use an external library.
 In any case, the library is surely much more optimized than it would have been if I'd done it myself.
 Among the various choices available for these libraries (GLFW, GLUT, SFML, ...), one stands out:

 - SDL2 is renowned for its lightweight design, which ensures efficient resource utilization without compromising performance.

-- One of the key advantages of SDL2 is its provision of low-level access to graphics, but also audio drivers, and input devices.
+- One of the key advantages of SDL2 is its provision of low-level access to audio drivers, and input devices.

-- SDL2's cross-platform compatibility makes it easy to seamlessly operate on various operating systems, including Windows, macOS, and Linux.
+- SDL2's cross-platform compatibility makes it easy to seamlessly operate on various operating systems, including Windows, macOS, Linux, iOS and Android.

 Overall, I think SDL2 is best suited to video game design.